Pikemen

 • On your turn, you may move any one of your Pikemen any number of empty squares in the direction he is pointing.
 You may not jump over intervening Pikemen, but you may capture any opponent's Pikeman that is not upright or any opponent's smaller Pikeman which is standing upright.
 When you capture an enemy, your Pikeman stops in the square previously occupied by the captured enemy.

-• After moving your Pikeman, you may orient him in any of the eight compass directions (attack postion) or stand him upright (defensive position).
+• After moving your Pikeman, you may orient him in any of the eight compass directions (attack position) or stand him upright (defensive position).

 • You may decide not to move a Pikeman at all and simply reorient any one of your Pikemen.